 A waiver of subrogation must be in place before a loss occurs.
 You cannot add a waiver retroactively after an incident to prevent subrogation.
 If a contract requires a waiver and you don't have one on your policy at the time of the loss, the waiver language in the contract alone may not be enough to prevent your insurer from pursuing recovery.

 Also, waivers of subrogation apply to the specific coverage line they're endorsed onto.
 A waiver on your general liability policy doesn't automatically apply to your workers' compensation, commercial auto, or property policy.
 If a contract requires waivers across multiple coverage lines, each policy needs its own endorsement.
+(Note: Washington workers' comp is handled by L&I, not private insurers — see our WA L&I requirements guide.)

 What Does Primary and Non-Contributory Mean?